 - Unlike equity real estate investments that include property ownership, debt (or mortgage) investments are loans made to equity owners in exchange for ongoing repayments of principal with interest.

-- Unlike equity investments, debt investments typically have defined terms specifying the amounts of payment and the schedule of those payments from borrower to lender.
+- Unlike equity investments, debt investments typically have defined terms specifying the amounts of payment and the schedule of those payments from the borrower to the lender.
 Amortization schedules can have strict end dates or they can be open-ended.

 - While return potential from debt investments is often not as high as the return potential from equity investments, debt’s relative consistency and cash flow potential offer benefits of their own.